Efgar/SimpleSocialNetWork/README.md

 # Simple Social Network
-Simple application to be developed as arecruitment test.
+Simple application to be developed as a recruitment test.

 ## Description